wkoertgen/train.docker.dataguard/README.md

     breed85/oracle-12c \
     /bin/bash -ci ./setup.sh

- Alternatively, using Vagrant, type

-    vagrant up

-and

-    docker logs -f oracle12c

-to follow the installation process.
+Alternatively, using Vagrant, type `vagrant up` and `docker logs -f oracle12c` to follow the installation process.

 ## How to build

 After running the container you could use `docker commit` to create a docker image.

-Alternatively, use the `Dockerfile` way:
+Alternatively, use the `Dockerfile` way to build a docker image:

 1. Start a local http server in `./install` for the downloaded Oracle installation archives, e.g. using [Python](http://stackoverflow.com/questions/26692708/how-to-add-a-file-to-an-image-in-dockerfile-without-using-the-add-or-copy-direct)

         python3 -m http.server --bind <address> 8000

 	where `address` is your primary ip4.
 My favorite way to get the current ip scripted is

         ip route get 8.8.8.8 | awk '{print $NF; exit}